AlexDjangoX/AlexDjangoX/README.md

 </div>

-### 🧍‍♂️ Who am I ?
+###  A Brief Introduction

  - I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> working in the Next JS ecosystem.

   - I am a Boolean UK graduate, however, that only got me so far.
-JS MASTERY got me to where I am today, I graduated from their kick-ass Master Class in February 2024.
+JS Mastery got me to where I am today, I graduated from their kick-ass Master Class in February 2024.

 - I am most comfortable with relational databases, Prisma ORM, Next JS, Tailwind CSS and ShadCN.